 Dental to stop snoring and sleep disfunction

-For eligibility and recommendation you will need to come into one of our clinics for a consultation with our dentists for an extensive examination and impression of both upper and lower teeth.
+For diagnosis and eligibility, you will need to come into one of our clinics to consult with one of our dentists for an extensive examination.

-Once our team have obtained an accurate impression of your teeth, a model is made and anti snoring device constructed specifically for you.
-Upon completion from our Australian based suppliers, a dentist will check the accuracy and comfort of the build.
-The purpose of the anti snoring device is to move the lower jaw forward and the new position will increase the back airway space.
-Patient will need to wear the device during the night time and can take a few nights to get accustomed.
+The anti-snoring device aims to move the lower jaw forward, and the new position will increase the back airway space.
+Patients will need to wear the anti-snoring device during the nighttime and can take a few nights to get accustomed.

 - Have you been told by your family or partner that you snore?